cx-cloud-101/speedtest-workshop/gcp/triggering-speedtests.md

 Implementation
 --------------
-If you followed the "Getting started"-guide you should already have added the `org.springframework.cloud:spring-cloud-gcp-starter-data-datastore` dependency.
+We will use the spring-cloud-gcp-starter-data-datastore library (which you should have added in the `Setup` step.
 This library builds on the concepts from Spring Data and makes it very simple to add repositories that access Datastore.

 ### Create an entity class
 ```kotlin